septa-ma/Django-Elasticsearch/README.md

 # Django-Elasticsearch

 # 1- What is Elasticsearch?
-*** Elasticsearch is a distributed, free and open search and analytics engine for all types of data, including textual, numerical, geospatial, structured, and unstructured.
-Elasticsearch is the central component of the ELK Stack. ***
+**Elasticsearch is a distributed, free and open search and analytics engine for all types of data, including textual, numerical, geospatial, structured, and unstructured.
+Elasticsearch is the central component of the ELK Stack.**
-*** Its use cases include: ***
+**ts use cases include:**
 - Site search and application search
 - Monitoring and visualizing your system metrics
 - Security and business analytics